UFC 40

-UFC 40: Vendetta was a mixed martial arts event held by the Ultimate Fighting Championship on November 22, 2002, at the MGM Grand Arena on the Las Vegas Strip in Paradise, Nevada.
+UFC 40: Vendetta was a mixed martial arts event held by the Ultimate Fighting Championship on November 22, 2002, at the MGM Grand Garden Arena on the Las Vegas Strip in Paradise, Nevada.
 The event was broadcast live on pay per view in the United States, and later released on DVD.

 History

 UFC 40 contained one of the biggest, most important and most anticipated fights in UFC history, a UFC Light Heavyweight Championship fight between rivals Tito Ortiz and Ken Shamrock.
 Shamrock, a popular legendary fighter and former champion from the UFC's early years, was returning to the UFC for the first time since 1996.
 The fight was coined "the biggest fight in UFC history" by the UFC during the event.

 UFC 40 also contained a Welterweight Title Bout between Matt Hughes and Gil Castillo.
-Tank Abbott provided an interview in the octagon after UFC President Dana White had announced Abbott would return to the octagon on a 3-fight deal.
+Tank Abbott provided an interview in the octagon after UFC President Dana White had announced Abbott would return to the octagon on a 3–fight deal.

 Bruce Buffer has said many times that the fight between Ken Shamrock and Tito Ortiz was one of the greatest fights he has ever seen, and that the energy from the 13,700 fans that night was one of the greatest feelings he has ever experienced.

 UFC 40 was also the first live UFC Pay Per View event to be aired on Australian cable television.
 Jeff Osborne continued as the behind-the-scenes interviewer for UFC 40.

 UFC 40 continued to allow the fighters to enter the octagon with their own music playing.